5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

 ## Pre-conditions and commonalities

-Before invoking any API, it is assumed that:

 * The production crew has a set of credentials (SIM/eSIM) for the network device nodes will connect to.
 * By default, the network provides "best-effort" connectivity and devices can already exploit "best-effort" connectivity.
 * The production company has set up an agreement with a network operator for usage of certain **network capabilitues** made available via an API.
 The production crew has obtained key access tokens/keys/credentials/payment details in advance authorising their use (when available).